MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 > [!div class="mx-imgBorder"]
 > ![Switch rate of talk to listen](media/si-app-switch-rate.png "Switch rate of talk to listen")

-In this example, you can see that top seller (45 per hour) is switching more during the conversation with customers than the team average (37 per hour).
+In this example, you can see that top seller (33 per hour) is switching less during the conversation with customers than the team average (34 per hour).
 Through this, you can identify coaching opportunities for the other sellers to improve on switch rates during customer conversations.

+Select **Show details** and the [Teams overview](../sales/conversation-intelligence-team-overview.md) page opens with details on each seller's switch rates with customers compared to the team's average.

 ### Engagement with customers